-- .
-To develop research and data on the impact of the ecosystem of the culture of giving, including any intermediaries. - people from different social movements, such as the black and LGBTIA+ movements, from different Brazilian regions, with different perspectives, making sure diversity is part of all conversations or decision-making processes. - .
-To invest especially funds in initiatives focused on promoting the culture of giving in Brazil. - .
-To support greater connection and joint efforts by institutes, foundations, companies and civil society organizations towards existing social impact initiatives, both within and outside their networks. - .
-To participate in actions that mobilize the ecosystem to promote the agenda of the culture of giving.
+- To develop research and data on the impact of the ecosystem of the culture of giving, including any intermediaries. - To make a permanent effort to increase ecosystem diversity, acknowledging and encouraging the engagement of people from different social movements, such as the black and LGBTIA+ movements, from different Brazilian regions, with different perspectives, making sure diversity is part of all conversations or decision-making processes. - To invest especially funds in initiatives focused on promoting the culture of giving in Brazil. - To support greater connection and joint efforts by institutes, foundations, companies and civil society organizations towards existing social impact initiatives, both within and outside their networks. - To participate in actions that mobilize the ecosystem to promote the agenda of the culture of giving